betseyw15/events.en/help/skill-exchange/marketo/feb2021/create-programs.md

 ---
-title: Creating Programs Within Adobe Marketo Engage
+title: Creating Programs Within Adobe [!DNL Marketo Engage]
 description: This session will teach you all about Program Structure including - Program Types, Channels & Statuses and Tags.
 solution: Marketo Engage
 role: User